aws-samples/serverless-samples/testing-samples/python-test-samples/README.md

 ```
 The SAM CLI installs dependencies defined in `src/requirements.txt`, creates a deployment package, and saves it in the `.aws-sam/build` folder.
 [Read the documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-building.html).

-Use the following commend to deploy your application package to AWS:
+Use the following command to deploy your application package to AWS:

 ``` bash
 # deploy your application to the AWS cloud